Home

 The most wonderful thing is that you can enjoy most of the above anywhere you are in the world!
 Just to think that even a YEAR ago, much of this wasn't out online...

-Check out two wonderful portraits of me and [info]thesoupasonic by the Brooklyn-based photographer Bill Wadman.
+Check out two wonderful portraits of me and thesoupasonic by the Brooklyn-based photographer Bill Wadman.

 Bill is working on a series of portraits, one each day, for the entire year of 2007.
 You can participate in the project, too - it was really fun!